Friend of South Korea's Park facing "much unfairness" amid graft scandal

 "The accused has not sought one bit of financial gain for herself since the day the foundations were established."

-The scandal has also led to the arrest of the chief of the national pension fund, Moon Hyung-pyo, after he acknowledged he pressured it into approving an US$8 billion merger between two Samsung affiliates in 2015.
+The scandal, which has engulfed the highest levels of South Korean government and business and triggered huge public protests, has also led to the arrest of the chief of the national pension fund, Moon Hyung-pyo, after he acknowledged he pressured it into approving an US$8 billion merger between two Samsung affiliates in 2015.

 As part of their investigation, prosecutors are also trying to ascertain whether Samsung Electronics sought favours from Choi and Park in return for funding some of their initiatives.